yego.me

 The oldest form of leverage is labor, which is people working for you.
 So instead of me lifting rocks, I can have ten people lift rocks.
 Then, just by my guidance and where the rock should go, a lot more rocks get moved than I could do myself.
 Everybody understands this because we're evolved to understand the laborer form of leverage.

-If you look at the top of very large companies, outside of technology companies, in many, many large old companies, the CEO job is really a financial job.
+If you look at the top of very large companies outside of technology companies, in many, many large old companies, the CEO job is really a financial job.
 They're really financial asset managers.
-Sometimes, asset managing can put a pleasant face on it, so you get a Warren Buffett type, but deep down, I think we all dislike capital as a form of leverage because it feels unfair—it feels unfair because it's this invisible thing that can be accumulated and passed across generations, and suddenly seems to result in people having gargantuan amounts of m...
+Now, sometimes an asset manager can put a pleasant face on it, so you get a Warren Buffett type.
+But deep down, I think we all dislike capital as a form of leverage because it feels unfair.
+It's this invisible thing that can be accumulated and passed across generations, and suddenly seems to result in people having gargantuan amounts of money with nobody else kind of around them or necessarily sharing in it.

 More Articles